tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 	<meta charset="utf-8" />
 	<title></title>
 	<script>
-	window.onload = init;
+	window.onload = init; // do you understand WHY there are no parentheses after init?

 	function init(){
-		// this is the second log in the console - do you understand WHY console.log("Page is loaded!");
+		// this is the second log in the console - do you understand WHY? console.log("Page is loaded!");
 		document.querySelector("h1").innerHTML = "Window loaded!";
 	}

-	console.log("Page is NOT loaded!");
+	// this is the first log in the console - do you understand WHY? console.log("Page is NOT loaded!");
 	</script>
 </head>